csuka/ansible_role_controller/README.md

 ## configuration

-A configuration file is placed in `/etc/ansible/ansible.cfg`, with the following variables:
+A configuration file is placed in `/etc/ansible/ansible.cfg`, with the following default variables:

 ```yaml
 config: